 General access codes can arm and disarm the system.
 When the Code Required for Bypassing option is enabled, users will need to enter a valid access code when bypassing zones.
 Individual access codes can have the Zone Bypassing attribute disabled under Access Code Attribute programming.

-For more information regarding access code options, please see 5.1 "Programming Security Codes" on page 15.
+For more information regarding access code options, please see Section 5.1 - "Programming Security Codes."